Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the types of beneficial interests that can arise under a trust and their practical implications.
-In your revision, focus on:
+For SQE1, you are required to understand the types of beneficial interests that can arise under a trust and their practical implications, with a focus on the following syllabus points:

 - The distinction between fixed and discretionary interests in trusts